iananicro/Rubiks-Cube-Data-Analyzer/README.md

 Description
 -----
+This program was my Final Project for my ITS462 Application Integration from December 2023.

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/995b809d-77fd-4a87-bc16-294a08a4cf8f">

 Rubik's Cube Data Analyzer is a Python and XML based program that let's the user view various information about a specified Rubik's Cube